ivanivanov10101/bachelor-project/README.md

 2. Open the `get_requester.py` and `notebook.ipynb.`

+The python file is strictly used for collecting and parsing `JSON` data.
+All of the data has already been collected in `/data/csv/`.

 3. Run the `.py` and `ipynb.`.

-   Py: Run with either
+   ### Py: Run with either
    ```bash
    $ python3 get_requester.py
    ```
    Or if you're using VSCode with `Ctrl + F5` or the `Run` button in the upper right corner.

-   IPYNB: Run with either VSCode or Anadonda Navigator.
+   ### IPYNB: Run with either VSCode or Anadonda Navigator.

 ## Repository Structure
 This is the root directory of the repository.
 The directory is structured as follows: